pnnehome/pnnehome.github.io/docs/source/code/code.rst

 ``search_model.m``
 """"""""""""""""""""""""

 This function codes the search model.
-The function is used in pre-training but not in application.
+The function is used in pretraining but not in application.
 We provide it for reference purpose.
 It is also useful if you want to conduct Monte Carlo experiments.

 .. code-block:: console